The Science of Snow |Fun Facts and Experiments for Kids

 Outdoorsy dad and iPhone photographer Ben Woodworth is lucky to live in Michigan where winters are cold and very snowy.
 With the addition of a simple clip-on macro lens bought on Amazon for his iPhone, he managed to take amazing photographs of snow crystals.
 You can check his Instagram account here.
 His secret?
 Like all avid winter photographers, he knows that snowflakes melt very rapidly on organic surfaces.
 He used his dark backpack as a backdrop for his remarkable close-ups.
 If you’re doing like him, carry a dark umbrella or dark fabric so that the contrast between the snowflakes and the backdrop is sharp.

-How to Photograph a Snowflake with Your Regular Point-and-Shoot
+How to Photograph a Snowflake with a Point-and-Shoot Camera

 I took this photo of snowflakes caught in my daughter’s fake fur coat with my regular point and shoot camera.
 Granted, it’s not the most impressive snowflake photograph you’ll ever see but you can clearly see the structure of the snowflake in the middle.
 I used the macro setting, stepped back, zoomed as much as I could and snapped a series of pictures.
 No expensive DSLR and tripods needed for funky results.
 Try it!